umass-gis/workshops/content/path-tutorial/index.md

     ![75!](media/75.png "75")

-    It may take a moment to index and return results, but spotlight should now show a "Documents" folder. ***A single click on any of these items will open the file/folder.***
+    It may take a moment to index and return results, but spotlight should now show a "Documents" folder.
+If it does not appear near the top, you may need to scroll down to see it. **Single-click on "Documents" to highlight the folder.***

     ![76!](media/76.png "76")